SaradhaVenkatachalapathy/colony-image-analysis/nuclear_level_image_analysis/Readme.md

-# Reprogramming Spheroid Nuclear level Analysis
+# Spheroid Nuclear level Analysis
 These are programs written to visualize and quantitatively characterize nuclei of cells within a spheroid.

 The first program to run is the _"move_files_rawimages.ijm"_.
 It moves all files in the input folder to a new folder it creates in the input directory called raw images.